 Short-term investments consist of debt securities classified as available-for-sale and have original maturities greater than 90 days, but less than one year as of the balance sheet date.
 Long-term investments have maturities greater than one year as of the balance sheet date.
 All investments are recorded at fair value based on the fair value hierarchy.
-Money market funds and United States treasury bills with an original maturity less than 90 days are classified within Level 1 of the fair value hierarchy, and commercial paper, corporate bonds/notes, United States Government securities, and asset-backed securities are classified within Level 2 of the fair value hierarchy.
+Money market funds are classified within Level 1 of the fair value hierarchy, and commercial paper, corporate bonds/notes, United States Government securities, and asset-backed securities are classified within Level 2 of the fair value hierarchy.
 Unrealized gains and losses, deemed temporary in nature, are reported as a separate component of accumulated other comprehensive income (loss).
-The cost of available-for-sale investments sold is based on the specific-identification method.
-Realized gains and losses are included in earnings and are derived for specific-identification method for determining the costs of investments sold and were insignificant for the three and nine months ended September 30, 2021 and 2020.
+Realized gains and losses are included in earnings and are derived based on the specific-identification method for determining the costs of investments sold and were insignificant for the three and six months ended June 30, 2022 and 2021.
 Amortization of premiums and accretion of discounts are reported as a component of interest income.